ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/configuration/indexing-configuration.markdown

 - **Default**: `null`
 - **Scope**: Server-wide or per database

 When running in memory, the index information is not written to disk and if the server is restarted all indexing data will be lost.
-This is mostly useful for testing or faster non-persistant indexing.
+This is mostly useful for testing or faster non-persistent indexing.

 If not set or set to **null** - indexing will run in memory if core settings *RunInMemory* is set to true.